justinpearson/smile-machine/README.md

         $ ruby smile-machine.rb

 on both RPis at the same time.
+Use Ctrl-C to stop the programs as soon as one of the balloons pops.

 **Important: when you run `smile-machine.rb`, the program will begin consuming Google Cloud credits.
 Do not leave it running for long!!**

+**Warning:** currently the Raspberry Pis don't communicate, so if one RPi pops its balloon, the other RPi is still running, and could still soak the "winner" if he or she smiles, even after the contest is over.
+So as soon as one RPi pops a balloon, the moderator should Ctrl-C both RPis!

 Troubleshooting / Testing
 ---------------------------

+See the shell scripts in the `Tests` directory.

 ### Test: Camera takes pictures